Try These 3 Home Remedies to Fight Colds and Flu Fast

 How to Stay Well

-As you might have guessed, one of the primary keys to staying well at this time of year is preparation.
+One of the primary keys to staying well at this time of year is preparation.
 When we are prepared with the remedies that we need, we can quickly start battling that tickle in the throat or the drippy nose.
 In fact, you can begin taking certain types of herbs and remedies as a preventative measure to support the body in defending against a cold or flu before you even know you’ve been exposed.

 3 Remedies to Boost Your Immune System